Guidelines for contributors

 TTBG‘s and CONTACT‘s business coverage is focused, factual, unbiased, and reader friendly.
 The magazines welcome writers who are specialists in business sectors of Trinidad and Tobago, and journalists who specialise in these fields.
 Photography should cover key industries, stakeholders, and business leaders.

-Most published material is commissioned, often on the basis of a writer’s or photographer’s proposal, though we are do consider on-spec material without commitment, particularly if it is supported by good illustrations and/or photography.
+Most published material is commissioned, often on the basis of a writer’s or photographer’s proposal, though we do consider on-spec material without commitment, particularly if it is supported by good illustrations and/or photography.
 The magazines depend heavily on good pictures, and buy stock material and commissioned photography as necessary; all photos should be 300 dpi, and clearly captioned.
 Payments for both photographs and editorial are made after publication, and are subject to the terms laid out in our Contributors Agreement.

 All material is subject to editing changes at the editors’ sole discretion.
 Major changes or rewrites will normally be discussed with the author.
 Where extensive editing or rewriting is required, the magazine reserves the right to make adjustments to the author’s fee.